 The unexpected loss of a loved one can turn a person’s world upside down.
 Losing someone you love is never easy but having a beloved family member killed in an accident feels especially unjust.
 While nothing can replace the loss or make up for the deadly accident, a wrongful death claim can help some families find peace and protect their future.

 By working with a Gary wrongful death lawyer, families can be proactive in looking out for their best interests and the best interests of their loved one’s memory.
-A compassionate attorney can help investigate a tragic accident and may be able to hold the person or company responsible for the incident liable for their actions.
+A compassionate persona injury attorney can help investigate a tragic accident and may be able to hold the person or company responsible for the incident liable for their actions.
 Regardless of the events that led to the death of your loved one, you may benefit from a consultation with a lawyer.

 Essentially, this statute allows for families to pursue a lawsuit when their loved one’s death could have been prevented had a person or business taken the correct, responsible actions.
 Similar to the way a surviving person may file suit against an individual who caused their injuries in an accident, wrongful death suits allow families to act on behalf of their deceased loved one.
 While the family may appoint anyone to represent the deceased, there are specific rules outlining who may receive compensation.

 The deceased’s surviving spouse, children, or other dependents may all receive compensation in a wrongful death action.
 If there is more than one person eligible for damages, they may be split amongst the group by the court.
 Families have up to two years after the death of their loved one to pursue a wrongful death suit.
 An experienced lawyer could help a family file a claim within the two-year timeframe.